Superstring Perturbation Theory Revisited: Open And/Or Unoriented Strings

 In section \ref{tadpoles}, we took the heterotic string as the basic example of a string theory with spacetime supersymmetry.
 In that string theory, the supersymmetry generator $\S_\alpha$ is a right-moving or holomorphic field, and the distinction between NS and R sectors only exists for right-moving and not for left-moving degrees of freedom on the string worldsheet.

 The analysis of section \ref{tadpoles} extends almost at once to oriented closed Type II superstring theory.
 In this theory, there are two types of spin 0 field, arising either in the NS-NS sector or the R-R sector.
 In the superconformal framework, expectation values of R-R fields cannot be conveniently incorporated, so they are assumed to vanish; as a result, there is a global symmetry $(-1)^{F_L}$ that distinguishes between the left-moving NS and R sectors and ensures the vanishing of R-R tadpoles.
+So only NS-NS tadpoles need to be considered.

 In oriented closed Type II superstring theory, there are separate spaces $\S_L$ and $\S_R$ of left- and right-moving supersymmetry generators.
-(In the obvious examples, $\S_L$ and $\S_R$ have the same dimension, but this is not true in general; for example \cite{FK}, it is not always true for asymmetric orbifolds.)
+(In ten dimensions and in the obvious compactifications, $\S_L$ and $\S_R$ have the same dimension, but this is not true in general; for example \cite{FK}, it is not always true for asymmetric orbifolds.)
 The left- and right-moving symmetries can each be treated exactly as we treated the supersymmetry generators of the heterotic string.
 For example, every left- or right-moving supersymmetry generator $\S_\alpha'\in \S_L$ or $\S_\beta''\in\S_R$ is associated to a spacetime supersymmetry generator $Q_{\alpha}'$ or $Q_\beta''$, each defined exactly by the procedure of section \ref{bt}. $Q_\alpha'$ exchanges the left-moving NS and R sectors, and $Q_\beta''$ does the same for right-moving ones. $Q_\alpha'$ anticommutes with $Q_\beta''$, since there is no short distance singularity between $\S_\alpha'$ and $\S_\beta''$.
 If $\V_{\NS,\NS}$ is a spin-zero and momentum zero superconformal vertex operator from the NS-NS sector, then eqn. (\ref{boxco}) bifurcates into two separate formulas, one involving $Q_\alpha'$ and one involving $Q_\beta''$:

 where $\V^\alpha_{\Ra,\NS}$ and $\V^\beta_{\NS,\Ra}$ are vertex operators of the indicated types.
 Each of these relations holds for the same reasons as (\ref{boxco}), and either one of them can be used, independent of the other, as input for the proof of vanishing of massless tadpoles given in section \ref{vantad}.